pingcap/docs-cn/tikv-configuration-file.md

 + The storage path of the RocksDB directory
 + Default value: `"./"`

+### `engine` <span class="version-mark">New in v6.6.0</span>

+> **Warning:**
+>
+> This feature is experimental.
+It is not recommended that you use it in the production environment.
+This feature might be changed or removed without prior notice.
+If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

++ Specifies the engine type.
+This configuration can only be specified when creating a new cluster and cannot be modifies once being specified.
++ Default value: `"raft-kv"`
++ Value options:

+    + `"raft-kv"`: The default engine type in versions earlier than TiDB v6.6.0.
+    + `"partitioned-raft-kv"`: The new storage engine type introduced in TiDB v6.6.0.

 ### `scheduler-concurrency`

 + A built-in memory lock mechanism to prevent simultaneous operations on a key.
 Each key has a hash in a different slot.